fananan/Earthquake-Data/README.md

 # Earthquake-Data
-Visualize the Frequency of Earthquake in Four Countries over Time by using gganimate in R.
+Visualize the Frequency of Earthquake in Four Countries over Time by using gganimate in R (ImageMagick is required for animation).